 There are some rare complications which CSD can cause.
 Let your doctor know about your cat scratch disease to avoid rare but fatal complications.

-Parinaud Oculoglandular Syndrome
+Parinaud Oculoglandular Syndrom

 Parinaud Oculoglandular Syndrome is an eye disease which has similar characteristics as of unilateral granulomatous follicular conjunctivitis.
 You can develop this syndrome due to the direct contact of your eye whites with your cat.
 And also, it can develop due to the B Henselae transmitted to your eyes by the bloodstream.
 Usually, this complication responds well to antibiotics.